istrate/cp4d/DB2-OpenShift.md

 disclosure restricted by GSA ADP Schedule Contract with IBM Corp.
 >
 ```
-# Connection on a secure port.
+# Connection on a secure port using DBeaver

 A secure connection can be exposed as OpenShift route.